25 Fun Things to Do in New Orleans with Kids – 2023

 A statue of Andrew Jackson is located at the center with the beautiful Saint Louis Cathedral behind it.

 Jackson Square is a very busy area with a lot going on.
 Along the perimeter of the square, you will see local artists lined up selling their beautiful artwork.
 There is a wide variety of art, from oil paintings of famous New Orleans landmarks to more unique, creative drawings.

 Want a portrait sketch of you or your kids?
 You can find an artist here to do that.
 Want to get a prediction of your future?
 Fortune tellers are also set up here.

 You will also probably see a street performer playing some jazz music or someone painted pretending to be a statue.
 Like I said earlier, there’s no place like New Orleans!

 2. St. Louis Cathedral

-Take a walk inside and enjoy the stunning architecture and the beautiful, intricately designed ceiling.
-Enjoy peace and serenity and light a candle for a loved one.
+Take a walk inside and admire the stunning architecture and the beautiful, intricately designed ceiling.
+Enjoy the peace and serenity and light a candle for a loved one.